salomeKeidia/Assign1/README.md

 [ List the __additional__ TMDB endpoints used, giving the description and pathname for each one.]

 e.g.
+now playing movies used for recent movies page -  /movie/popular popular movies used for the trending page - /movie/now_playing top rated movies used for the recommended page - /movie/top_rated
 + Discover list of movies - discover/movie
 + Movie details - movie/:id
 + Movie genres = /genre/movie/list